RedHatInsights/yggdrasil/HACKING.md

 not be installed by default.
 It can be run directly with `go run`, or installed with `go install`.

-See the output of `yggctl --help` for basic commands, or `yggctl --help-full` for a complete list of available commands.
+See the output of `yggctl --help` for available commands.

 ## `worker/echo`